alu-streamz/alpha/README.md

 <li>test your code by hitting the "Run" button on top (or use the Control+F5 shortcut)</li>
 </ul>

 Congratulations!
-You have just tamed your BeagleBone Black!
+You have just tamed your BeagleBone Black!<br />
 Now go and build awesome stuff!